 Part 2: The Picture Of A Disciple

-What we want students to do with what they’ve learned: To consider ways they can engage their surroundings for the sake of making Jesus known.
+What we want students to do with what they’ve learned: To intentionally increase their efforts at being people who openly share the Gospel message with others.

 Teacher Prep Video

 Each LIFE lesson comes with a Teacher Prep Video.
 These are short videos designed to help you grasp the main point of the lesson as you prepare to teach.

 To access your LIFE lesson 43 Teacher Prep Video, login to your Lesson Manager, navigate to lesson 43, and click on the “Background” tab.
 You’ll notice the Teacher Prep Video near the top of the Lesson Manager window.

 The Bible Background is designed to help you provide some context for the Scripture you’ll be studying.
 The Details gives you background info for each book.
 The Setting informs you of what’s happening in and around the passage.
 The Main Point gives you an overview of how the passage will be used in the lesson.

 - What do we mean by “context”?
 In every YM360 Bible Study lesson, you’ll notice we make a point to encourage you to provide the context for the passages you study.
 By “context” we mean at the very least helping students know who wrote the book, when it was written, and why it was written.

 - What’s the big deal?
 When we teach the Bible without giving context, students don’t get a “big picture” understanding of the story of the Bible.
 But this view is vital to grasping the story of God’s plan of redemption for humankind.
 As you teach, use the Bible Background to help summarize the context.

 - Author: Matthew, a former tax collector, was a disciple of Jesus and a firsthand witness to the stories he relates in his gospel.